 Key Features of One Person Company

 - Single Ownership & Corporate Status: An OPC allows a single person to have full ownership while enjoying the benefits of a corporate entity.
-This ensures that when you ponder what is meant by one person company, you are engaging in a structure that is recognized legally and provides better market credibility.
+This ensures that business owners are choosing a structure that is recognized legally and provides better market credibility.

 - Limited Liability Protection: The owner’s liability is confined only to the extent of the investment.
 In other words, if the business faces financial difficulties, personal assets remain protected.